- Illegal Immigration Reform and Enforcement Act of 2011 Compliance Requirements Effective July 1, 2011 E-Verify Applies to Certain MHA Contracts

 - It is the responsibility of all contractors, subcontractors and sub-subcontractors engaging in the physical performance of services to comply with all E-Verify requirements.
 The information in this notification is not intended to be a comprehensive description of all such requirements.
 MHA provides this notice as information, not as legal advice.

-- All questions concerning E-Verify should be directed your legal counsel and /or to E-Verify.
-All questions concerning State of Georgia's Illegal Immigration Reform and Enforcement Act of 2011 should be directed to your legal counsel and /or the State of Georgia's Attorney General's Office.
+- All questions concerning E-Verify should be directed to your legal counsel and /or to E-Verify.
+All questions concerning the State of Georgia's Illegal Immigration Reform and Enforcement Act of 2011 should be directed to your legal counsel and /or the State of Georgia's Attorney General's Office.

 Notice of IFB/RFP/RFQs